Battle of Mohács

-The Battle of Mohács (/hu/; mohácsi csata, Mohaç Muharebesi) took place on 29 August 1526 near Mohács, in the Kingdom of Hungary.
+The Battle of Mohács took place on 29 August 1526 near Mohács, in the Kingdom of Hungary.
 It was fought between the forces of Hungary, led by King Louis II, and the invading Ottoman Empire, commanded by Suleiman the Magnificent and his grand vizier, Pargalı Ibrahim Pasha.
 The Ottomans achieved a decisive victory through superior planning, firepower, and a well-executed encirclement that overwhelmed the Hungarian forces.

 The Hungarian army, encouraged by the nobility to engage prematurely, launched a frontal assault that collapsed under coordinated Ottoman counterattacks.
 King Louis and much of the Hungarian aristocracy were killed, resulting in the destruction of the royal army and the end of the Jagiellonian dynasty in Hungary and Bohemia.
 The aftermath saw the partition of Hungary between the Ottoman Empire, the Habsburg monarchy, and the Eastern Hungarian Kingdom in 1541.

 The battle marked the beginning of sustained Ottoman–Habsburg wars and the decline of Hungary as an independent power.
 In Hungarian historical memory, Mohács remains a national tragedy, symbolised by the saying “More was lost at Mohács”.